What is NGOLD?

 Why should I care about NGOs or nonprofits?

-In the United States alone, there are over 1.5 million nonprofit organizations with more than 14 million employees.
+In the United States alone, there are close to 1.5 million nonprofit organizations with more than 14 million employees.
 Approximately 80 million Americans volunteer with these organizations, which make up 7 percent of GDP with $4.3 trillion in assets.
 Nonprofits fill an important gap in society by regularly addressing social or economic needs that are not being met by either the government or the for-profit sector.

 Aren't nonprofits small charities run by volunteers?